digitalocean-labs/do-app-devcontainer/README.md

 > **Experimental**: This is a personal project and is not officially supported by DigitalOcean.
 APIs may change without notice.

+This is part of 3 projects to scale Agentic workflows with DigitalOcean App Platform.
+The concepts are generic and should work with any PaaS:
+- Safe local sandboxing using DevContainers (this repo or [do-app-devcontainer](https://github.com/bikramkgupta/do-app-devcontainer))
+- Rapid development iteration using hot reload ([do-app-hot-reload-template](https://github.com/bikramkgupta/do-app-hot-reload-template))
+- Disposable environments using sandboxes for parallel experimentation and debugging ([do-app-sandbox](https://github.com/bikramkgupta/do-app-sandbox))

 This repo provides a reusable `.devcontainer` setup for **DigitalOcean App Platform developers** who want a realistic, cloud-like development environment on their laptop.

 Use this if: